qmk/qmk_firmware/docs/reference_info_json.md

 ### Key Dictionary Format

 Each Key Dictionary in a layout describes the physical properties of a key.
-If you are familiar with the Raw Code for <https://keyboard-layout-editor.com> you will find many of the concepts the same.
+If you are familiar with the Raw Data for <https://keyboard-layout-editor.com> you will find many of the concepts the same.
 We re-use the same key names and layout choices wherever possible, but unlike keyboard-layout-editor each key is stateless, inheriting no properties from the keys that came before it.

 All key positions and rotations are specified in relation to the top-left corner of the keyboard, and the top-left corner of each key.